Urban stream: Catchment urbanization

 The catchment area, or drainage basin, of a stream collects water flowing over and through the underlying land.
 As a catchment area urbanizes, more and more of the land draining to that stream is covered in impervious surfaces like concrete, asphalt, and rooftops.
 These impervious surfaces do not allow rain and snow to be absorbed into the soil, so the water runs across the surfaces instead.
 Governments build infrastructure deliberately designed to alter the flow or course of this water in and on the urban landscape.
 The goal of these alterations is to prevent localized flooding by moving water through and out of the city as fast as possible after storms.
-These changes include installation of storm drains and storm sewers, as well as direct alterations called river engineering, which include: lining stream beds with concrete or other hardscape materials, or diverting streams into culverts and storm sewers.
+These changes include the installation of storm drains and storm sewers, as well as direct alterations called river engineering, which include: lining stream beds with concrete or other hardscape materials, or diverting streams into culverts and storm sewers.
 Some urban streams, such as the subterranean rivers of London, run completely underground.